livecode/livecode-ide/Documentation/specs/tutorial-syntax.md

 # LiveCode IDE Tutorial Syntax
-A tutorial consists of a declaration of the name, a prologue, some steps and an epilogue.
+A tutorial consists of a declaration of the name, a prologue, some steps, an epilogue and optional skip points.

 	Tutorial
 	  : "tutorial" <Name: STRING> SEPARATOR
 		Prologue SEPARATOR
+		[ "skip" "point" ]
 		{ Step SEPARATOR }
 		Epilogue